Arch-Network/book/src/guides/how-to-configure-local-validator-bitcoin-testnet4.md

 > Note: You can also run the standalone local validator binary where the logs will be streamed to `stdout` unless otherwise redirected.

 **Steps for running standalone validator binary:**
-1. Download the appropriate binary as well as the `system_program.so` file from [arch-node/releases] page.
+1. Download the appropriate binary as well as the `system_program.so` file from [arch-node] releases page.
 2. Store the `system_program.so` file within a new directory called `/ebpf`.

     Your directory structure should resemble the following: